IngvarOlsen/RubberDuckyCnC/README.md

 The python file can be called before "exit 0" in the /etc/rc.local file after the HID gadget

+Also secrets are not so secret in this project atm, propper .env file will be made.

 ## Requirements

 Pip libraries you need to run this project.
 To install them, you can use pip: